-Personal: Married for 27 years to Mark Bell, Cornerstone University men's soccer coach.
+Personal: Married for 28 years to Mark Bell, Cornerstone University men's soccer coach.
 They have two sons, Zachariah and Joshua.
-She enjoys long distance running, travel, hiking, biking, swimming, reading, gardening and visiting art museums and antique shops.
+She enjoys long distance running, travel, hiking, biking, swimming, reading, gardening and partnering with a ministry in the African nation of Zambia on an annual basis.

-Quotable: "The counseling program at GRTS is the best that I have ever seen due to the balance of theology and counseling courses.
+Quotable: "The counseling program at GRTS is the best that I have ever seen due to the balance of Bible, theology and counseling courses.
 The learning process involves a combination of exploring the subjective and objective aspects of counseling theory through the lens of the biblical narrative.
 Your seminary experience will also provide a unique opportunity to cultivate and enhance your own spiritual formation which is an essential part of preparing to serve others through the role of counselor."